eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/01-creating-an-application.md

 The REST API can also be used directly from the command line by making a request against the URL `https://start.spring.io/starter.tgz`, supplying HTTP POST parameters describing the details for your application.

-You can use `curl` to do this, and then unpack it with a command such as:
+For our third method we will use `curl` to do this, and then unpack it.
+Run the command:

 ```execute
 rm -rf demo && mkdir -p demo && (cd demo; curl -s https://start.spring.io/starter.tgz -d dependencies=webflux,actuator | tar -xzvf -)